Updated: 23 May 2023

 About the statistics

-The statistics cover the number of deaths during a calendar year.
+The statistics cover the number of deaths per week, month and calendar year.
 Death, death rates, infant mortality and expectation of life can be indications of the general health state of the population.

 Who is counted as a resident of Norway and where in Norway a person is counted as a resident is stipulated in the Population Registration Act of 16 January 1970.
 The regulations of the act were amended effective February 1st 1980.

 The frequency of deaths in the population.
 In most cases the rate is multiplied by 1 000 so that it can be interpreted as the number of deaths per 1 000 persons.